MarkoKustudija/Star-Wars-API/README.md

 # Star-Wars-API

-# Using Java Spring Boot and React framwork to build full-stack App.
+<h3>Using Java Spring Boot and React framwork to build full-stack App. </h3>